oppia/oppia-web-developer-docs/Installing-Oppia-(Linux).md

   $ touch ./pylint-1.7.1/backports/__init__.py
 ```

-Once this step is done, run `bash scripts/start.sh` to install other necessary files such as node modules and static js libraries and google app engine.
+Once this step is done, run `python -m scripts.start` to install other necessary files such as node modules and static js libraries and google app engine.
 Even after downloading everything server will fail to start and show errors.
 If you don’t see any errors then you have successfully setup Oppia in Arch and don’t have to execute following steps but it is highly likely that server won’t work.

 ### Fixing Python